 In this CE, we use the recently introduced virtual boundaries for disabling the loop-filters [4] across the clean and dirty region to ensure that dirty pixels are not propagated into the clean region.
 However, several modifications were necessary in our implementation.
-They are activated through the macro JVET_PPS_FOR_EACH_FRAME and JVET_IR_ENC_ONLY_VIR_BOUND, and they includeend PPS information for each frame.
+They are activated through the macro JVET_PPS_FOR_EACH_FRAME and JVET_IR_ENC_ONLY_VIR_BOUND, and consists in sending PPS information for each frame.
 Indeed, since virtual boundaries are signalled at PPS level and since, in GDR, the virtual boundaries are updated for each frame, the PPS need to be updated for each frame.
+Note that due to the integration of JVET_O1109_UNFIY_CRS where a Chroma residues scale is computed using the corresponding Luma prediction, LMCS was deactivated in CE2-1a.
+Indeed the selected Luma pixels can cross the virtual boundary to use dirty pixels and therefore infect the clean region.
+To correct this problem, we also proposed a CE2-1a with slight normative modifications, as described in the following section.

+CE2-1.a.bis with normative modifications for LMCS